-Except as set forth below, there have been no material changes to the risk factors described in the section captioned "Part I, Item 1A.
-Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2022.
+There have been no material changes to the risk factors described in the section captioned "Part I, Item 1A.
+Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2022 and in our quarterly report on Form 10-Q for the quarter ended June 30, 2023, except for those described below.
 In addition to the other information set forth in this report, you should carefully consider the factors discussed in the section captioned "Part I, Item 1A.
-Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2022, which could materially affect our business, financial condition, or future results.
-The risks described in our annual report on Form 10-K and our Quarterly Reports on Form 10-Q are not the only risks we face.
+Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2022 and our quarterly report on Form 10-Q for the quarter ended June 30, 2023, which could materially affect our business, financial condition, or future results.
+The risks described in our annual report on Form 10-K and our quarterly reports on Form 10-Q are not the only risks we face.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may have a material adverse effect on our business, financial condition, and/or operating results.